 Home inspection – It’s highly recommended that buyers have a home inspection conducted on the home they agree to purchase.
-Including a home inspection clause in their contract will give buyers a chance to have the home scoped out by a professional to uncover any issues that may not have been noticed during the initial walk-through.
+Including a home inspection clause in their contract will give buyers a chance to have the home scoped out by a professional to uncover any major, minor and latent problems that may not have been noticed during the initial walk-through.
 Home inspections can cost anywhere between $400 to $700, depending on the size and condition of the home.

 Lawyer fees – In the GTA, it’s customary for real estate lawyers to be involved in real estate deals.
 There is quite a bit of paperwork that will need to be signed in the lawyer’s office, which your attorney will look over to make sure you’re entering into a sound agreement.
 And the lawyer is the one who usually hands over the keys when the deal is done.
 The fee charged varies quite a bit from one deal to the next, but you will probably pay between $2,000 to $3,000 on average in legal fees.

 Title search fees – If these fees aren’t already included in the legal fees, you’ll pay an additional $250 to $400 for a title search to be conducted and title insurance to protect you in case something is found on the title that could impact the transaction.
 A title search is important because it will make sure that the title is free and clear of any issues, such as liens.
 It will also ensure that the person selling you the home has the legal right to do so.